Join artist and lecturer Nick Pearson on a virtual gallery tour of Giacometti.

 Friday 10 July

-£20 (£30 for two on one email account, to accommodate couples who may be sharing the screen).
+£20 (£30 for two on one email account and sharing one screen).

-Join artist and lecturer Nick Pearson on a retrospective tour of the Giacometti exhibition shown at the Tate Modern May-September 2017.
+Giacometti’s exhibition was shown at the Tate Modern May-September 2017.

-Sculptor, painter, draughtsman: Giacometti’s distinctive elongated figures are some of the most instantly recognizable works of modern art.
-Tate Modern’s ambitious and wide-ranging exhibition underlined Giacometti’s place alongside the likes of Matisse and Picasso as one of the great painter-sculptors of the 20th century.
-It showcased the full evolution of Giacometti’s career across five decades, from early works and his Surrealist period to the iconic bronze figure sculptures such as Walking Man I, 1960.
+Giacometti was a sculptor, painter and draughtsman.
+His distinctive elongated figures are some of the most instantly recognizable works of modern art.
+His place as one of the great painter-sculptors of the 20th century was underlined by Tate Modern’s ambitious and wide-ranging exhibition.
+It showcased Giacometti’s career across five decades and how it evolved.
+You saw his early works, Surrealist period and the iconic bronze figure sculptures such as Walking Man I, 1960.

-The two hour tour and Nick’s notes (emailed afterwards) costs £20 (£30 for two on one email account, to accommodate couples who may be sharing the screen).
+The two hour tour and Nick’s notes (emailed afterwards) costs £20 (£30 for two sharing an email account and screen.

 About the Tutor